surfbitin/BetaBreakDigital/README.md

 ## Credits

-- Original game concept by the team at [BetaBreak](https://www.betabrakegame.com)
+- Original game concept by the team at [Beta Break](https://www.betabreakgame.com)
 - This repository is our personal adaptation and is not affiliated with the BetaBrakeGame creators

 ## License